Hello to my old self,

 Do you remember when you saw the ad?
-When you drove by the school?
-When you walked in to get a haircut before that interview at the burger shack?
-All those memories from when you were younger and doing your friends hair, their makeup.
+When did you drive by the school?
+All those memories from when you were younger and doing your friends’ hair, their makeup.
 It all came back.
-Just walking through those doors was like walking into an old relative’s home.
-So comforting, so clean.
+Just walking through those doors was like walking into an old friend’s home.

-You talked to the admissions coordinator before you left, and while it felt like a pipe dream, you couldn’t get it out of your mind.
+You talked to the admissions coordinator before you left.
+While it felt like a pipe dream, you couldn’t get it out of your mind.
 You couldn’t forget the way everyone smiled, and how easily they were able to talk to educators and staff.
-Everyone was so available, and they knew their names!
+Everyone was so available and they knew the students’ names!

 Besides, the work just seemed like such a challenging adventure!

-It was scary to tell your parents, and those first few months took a lot of work!
-It felt so good to be challenged though, to work hard and to see your skills improve.
+While it was scary to tell your parents and those first few months took a lot of work, it felt so good to be challenged.
+Working hard and seeing your skills improve was worth it. work hard and to see your skills improve.

-It was such a good feeling to succeed!
-To pass the tests, to get your license!
-But all your hard work paid off, and here we are, ready to start our new career.
+It was such a good feeling to succeed, to pass the tests and get your license!
+Now all your hard work has paid off, and here we are, ready to start our new career.

-Although there is still work ahead, it is a good feeling to know that you made it this far and that you can do it!
+Although there is still work ahead, it’s a good feeling to know that you made it this far and that you can do it!

 I can do it!